Negotiate contracts for Singers and bands.

 What does a Music Lawyer do?

 As a Music Lawyer, you protect the business interests of Composers, Recording Artists, and bands.
 Falling within the broader category of Attorney, the Music Lawyer handles mostly contract negotiations.
-Working closely with Record Producers, Concert Promoters, and Recording Artists, the Music Lawyer gets the deal done!
+Working closely with Record Producer, Concert Promoters, and Recording Artists, the Music Lawyer gets the deal done!

 Also known as an Entertainment Lawyer, you have great knowledge of the music industry and the companies that produce records.
 Using your negotiation skills, you may help a band sign its first record deal or negotiate its percentage of sales.
 A background in music, communication, negotiation, and public speaking are essential as a Music Lawyer.